 “The cloud of the L-rd was above them: Seven clouds are recorded in the account of their travels: Four from the four sides, one above, one below, and one in front of them which would flatten the high land, raise the hollows and destroy snakes and scorpions – [from Sifrei].”
 Rashi on Numbers 10:34, cited at Chabad.org [8]

-So as the Cloud moved forward, as the Ark traveled, there is a connection to Sukkot, the Two Witnesses, and the War of Gog and Magog.
+So, as the Cloud moved forward, as the Ark traveled, there was a connection to Sukkot, the Two Witnesses, and the War of Gog and Magog.
 According to Jewish tradition, the War of Gog and Magog occurs on Sukkot.
 This war leads to the ultimate victory of Mashiach ben David, who will come on the “clouds of heaven.”

 Son of the Clouds